mott9507-ctrl/Foxhole-bot/README.md

 Foxhole Bot is not a simple Discord bot.

 It is a **complete regiment management system** designed to help teams:
-- Coordinate operations
+- Coordinate operations and objectives
-- Manage logistics
+- Manage and gamify logistics (MSUP System)
-- Track activity
+- Track regiment activity and history
-- React fast in emergencies
+- React instantly in emergencies with one-click panels

 ---